-- Inclusion criteria

-- Mother / birthing parent aged 16 or over.

-- Mother / birthing parent must have parental responsibility for baby

-- Mother / birthing parent is registered with a GP in England

-- Singleton birth
+- Inclusion criteria - Mother / birthing parent over the age of 16 - Mother / birthing parent must have parental responsibility for baby - Mother / birthing parent is registered with a GP in England - Singleton birth

 For those with complicated births or early postnatal periods, for example where admission to NICU is necessary, final sampling decisions will be made on a case-by-case basis at the discretion of the research staff and with the NHS clinical team - as well as consent from the parent(s).
 Births from an egg or sperm donor are eligible, provided the pregnant person will also have full parental responsibility.